vmstio/docs/content/infrastructure/translation.md

 [Lingva](https://github.com/thedaviddelta/lingva-translate) is used by our Phanpy client offering.

 Lingva is an alternative front-end for Google Translate API, serving as a free and open source translator with over a hundred languages available.
+While it has the widest set of available languages it can process, it is reliant on a third-party service which then sends data to Google.

 ## Available Languages